patdie421/no.slot.clock-neo/README.md

 # no.slot.clock-neo

-Tested in an Apple IIe (europ motherboard) and works fine.
+v2.1 Tested in an Apple IIe (europ motherboard) and works fine.
+Other version will be tested soon.

 Use the DS1215 DIP chip and readily available through-hole components  at a reasonable price (except for the DS1215 :-( ).